arthmodi/E-commerce-django/README.md

 # E-commerce Django

-A simple E-commerce application built with Django, showcasing the functionality of a full-stack web application for managing products, orders, and customers.
+A simple E-commerce application built with Django, showcasing the functionality of a web application for managing products, orders, and customers.

 ## Features